cmse822/project-3-mpi-p2p-team-9/Report.md

 - Blocking communication incurs higher latency, as the sender or receiver may be busy.
 Nonblocking communication may overlap communication with computation, potentially reducing overall latency.
 - Same-node communication will generally maintain lower latency and higher bandwidth compared to different-node communication.
 However, as the size of data increases, the differences in latency and bandwidth tend to decrease.
-- The effect of changing communication type (blocking/non-blocking) is more significant than whether it is occurring intra-node or inter-node.
+- The significance of whether the effect occurs intra-node or inter-node is higher than the impact of changing communication types (blocking/non-blocking).